 Please make sure to follow screw and glue requirements to attain a satisfactory result.
 Use 6 each 1 ½” screws (GRK Brand R-4 or equivalent) every 8” along the shiplaps on the top and right hand side of each panel.
 Use 4 each 2 ½”(GRK Brand R-4 or equivalent) screws (4/panel) along the bottom 1-4” of the panel in the field face.
 Hide these screw heads under the profiles of the rocks.

-Each GenStone panel (full panel or half panel), installed onto proper sheathing, must have 10 screws.
+Each GenStone stacked stone panel, installed onto proper sheathing, must have 10 screws.
 4 at top shiplap, 4 in the field 1-4” from bottom of panel, and 2 at the right side on the shiplap.
+Brick full panels require eight screws behind the tabs on each side while brick half panels need only 4.

 8 screws for a corner.